vitalif/vitastor/README.md

 - Object deletion requests may currently lead to 'incomplete' objects if your OSDs crash during deletion because proper handling of object cleanup in a cluster should be "three-phase" and it's currently not implemented.
-Inode removal tool currently can't handle unclean objects, so incomplete objects become undeletable.
-This will be fixed in near future by allowing the inode removal tool to delete unclean objects.
-With this problem fixed you'll be able just to repeat the removal again.
+Just to repeat the removal again in this case.

 ## Implementation Principles